zweilosec/Infosec-Notes/linux-1/linux-redteam/getting-access.md

 stty rows $x columns $y #Set remote shell to x number of rows & y columns export TERM=xterm-256color #allows you to clear console, and have color output
 ```

+When using some shells such as `zsh` or `fish` on the attacking machine your shell will break after you try to upgrade it using this method.
+Some of the things I have found that help mitigate this are:

+1. Use `rlwrap nc -lvnp` when setting up your listener,
+2. make sure not to put a space in your python pty command after the import,
+3. type `stty size;stty raw -echo;fg` all on one line.

+Finally, as a last resort, you could just switch to `bash` instead when setting up your `nc` listener.

 ### Other Languages: